startechsheffield/fuji/README.md

 We haven't tested the library on different versions of Python and thus don't know what versions it supports for definite.
 It was written in Python 3.7, where it worked to our original expectations, given it's pre-release status.
 ## My token is showing as invalid but it meets the specified criteria
 Tokens that are found in the blacklist file for the library are rejected as invalid, even if they meet the criteria.
+## I installed the module through pip but it's not available.
+What happened?
+Pip installs it's installed modules to the version of python from which it was installed.
+By default in Ubuntu, this will be Python2.4 and won't work.
+Please follow the installation instructions as above to install properly.